SnowyMouse/pokecrystal-solo-running-patcher-patch/README.md

 * **True-solo (visual):** Only one ball is displayed for your party when you enter a battle.
 This is purely visual.

 * **Master Ball:** All balls work like Master Balls and catch without fail.

+* **No early encounters:** Encounters are turned off in Routes 29-32 and Sprout Tower until you talk to Kurt.
+Caves and optional areas are left on for you to train in.
+Note that you can obtain a Repel in Route 31 if you want to turn off encounters for Union Cave.